MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 ## Data
 The analyis uses experimental hut trial data for _Anopholes arabiensis_ and _Culex_ mosquitoes.
 Separate datasets are used for the control and intervention arms.
+The datasets are not included in this repository.

+Before running the analysis, create a folder named `Data` inside the main `Models` folder:

+Models/Data/

-The scripts expect the required datasets to be located in the Data folder with filenames:
+Place the required control and intervention datasets in this folder using the filenames specified below:
 ```
 arabiensis_cleanEH_BIT046_data0.csv
 arabiensis_cleanEH_BIT046_data1.csv